chaos66ren/celluloid_0.11_tutorial/README.txt

  https://github.com/mathieu-lemire/celluloid_0.11_tutorial/releases

 The online tutorial files found at

  https://github.com/mathieu-lemire/celluloid_0.11_tutorial

 are continuously being updated.
-You can browse them online, but it is best if you first select a version (the latest is 0.11.0.x) from the "Branch" drop down menu (under "Tags"), accessible from the above link.
+You can browse them online, but it is best if you first select the version 0.11.0.x with the highest x, from the "Branch" drop down menu (under "Tags"), accessible from the above link.